Meet John John

 Dinner

 Dinner is usually whatever meal he had for breakfast.
-Chicken Dinner Recipe for Dogs daily with the addition of Beef Liver for Dogs is the main inspiration here, and we do switch it up a bit.
+Turkey Dog Food Recipe daily with the addition of Beef Liver for Dogs is the main inspiration here, and we do switch it up a bit.
 We have noticed that John John’s favorite carb is sweet potatoes so I usually stick to those.
 If I’m out he gets quinoa or oats, he does not care for rice very much.
-I mainly stick to lean meats but sometimes I’ll also make him 85/15 ground beef as a treat meal and he loves it!
+I mainly stick to lean meats like turkey and chicken but sometimes I’ll also make him 85/15 ground beef as a treat meal and he loves it!

 Dessert